dutertetimes/dutertetimes.github.io/_posts/news/press/2017-01-11-Malacañan Press Briefing with DOE Undersecretary Felix William Fuentebella.md

 related:
 ---

-Department of Energy (DOE) Undersecretary Felix William Fuentebella reports before the Malacañan Press Corps on 10 January 2017.
+Department of Energy (DOE) Undersecretary Felix William Fuentebella reports before the Malacañan Press Corps on 10 January 2017 at the Press Briefing Room, New Executive Building, Malacañang

 ## Opening Statements